erizov/Professor/semester_5/lecture_29_nlp_advanced/ner/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Ner for a specific use case (e.g., nearly sorted data)
+7. Optimize Ner for a specific employ case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Ner
 9. Compare Ner performance with alternative algorithms on large datasets